 I’ve had many a heated discussion with people about where to find the best pizza in Amsterdam, but when it comes to thin-and-crispy Roman-style, I’m resolute in my decision.
 It’s La Perla – hands down.
 They import most of their produce from Italy, and their buffalo mozzarella, ‘nduja and finocchiona are to die for.
 La Perla has a pizzeria on one side of the road (where they do mostly takeaway) and a restaurant on the other side (where you can order pizza plus various other dishes).
 Be sure to arrive early or reserve a table.

-Top of the pasta list is the aptly named Spaghetteria, now with six locations in Amsterdam.
+Top of the pasta list is the aptly named Spaghetteria, now with eight locations in Amsterdam, three in Utrecht and two in Rotterdam.
 Not limited to spaghetti, they serve up three classics that are always on the menu and three other traditional dishes, which change on a daily basis.
 The ingredients themselves are top quality, and the dishes are both authentic and imaginative.
 I absolutely loved their slow-cooked deer ragù with broad ribbons of freshly made pasta and lashings of parmesan.
-Also worth checking out is Cantinetta in West, run by two women with a passion for Italian farm-to-fork cooking.
-I had linguine con vongole: the pasta was fresh, the tomatoes sweet and the clams plentiful.
-Cantinetta offers a well thought-out wine list too.

 Aperitivo in Amsterdam: Primi

-Flying the flag for aperitivo o’clock is Primi, where the friendly Italian guys offer free snacks with your drinks between 5.30 and 7.30 pm every day.
+Flying the flag for aperitivo o’clock is Primi, where the friendly Italian guys offer delicious morsels with your drinks every day at 6 pm.
 I tried their Aperol Spritz and Smoky Margarita, and tucked into a board laden with olives, nuts, marinated artichokes, creamy little basil tarts and (my favourites) tiny pizza pockets stuffed with oozing mozzarella and a smidge of tomato sauce.
 Not stopping there, we ordered various antipasti to share: arancini (fried balls of risotto) were tasty.
 We also tried the excellent burrata, which was served with a sort of cold pea soup, and a dish of aubergine parmigiana – simply triumphant.
 Primi also serves pasta dishes, gnocchi, main courses and desserts – but after all the aperitivo snacks you’ll probably be far too full to eat them all!

 Italian food meets live music: Agliojazz

 With its tea-light candles, natural materials and warm and friendly hosts, Agliojazz is like a cross between your long-lost Italian family and your hipster Amsterdam friends.
-Both of whom happen to play jazz on a Friday night – bonus!
-Agliojazz’s menu is relatively long, offering antipasti, soups and side dishes, followed by primi (primarily pasta and gnocchi), secondi (meat and fish main dishes) and desserts.
-Start with the lardo di colonnata – thinly sliced strips of fatback cured in herbs and spices, served with shavings of truffle, truffle oil, and a sort of pear chutney.
+Both of whom happen to play jazz on Friday and Saturday nights – bonus!
+Agliojazz’s menu offers antipasti, soups and side dishes, followed by primi (primarily pasta and gnocchi), secondi (meat and fish main dishes) and desserts.
+We started with lardo di colonnata – thinly sliced strips of fatback cured in herbs and spices, served with shavings of truffle, truffle oil, and a sort of pear chutney.
 Decadent and entirely addictive.
-From there, continue the truffle theme with fettuccine doused in butter and topped with culatello and more truffle.
+From there, we continued the truffle theme with fettuccine doused in butter and topped with culatello and more truffle.
 Sprinkle with fresh parmesan and ascend straight to pasta heaven.
-If you’ve got room, try the caciucco di mare next: a rich seafood stew with a sunny tomato base and a generous array of octopus, clams, langoustines and much more.
 Once you’ve had your fill of food, wine and jazz music, take my mum’s advice and make it a long walk home in the fresh air to digest…

 Sicilian food in Amsterdam: Le Due Sicilie